eshwes01/travel/README.md

 My Booking: Provides access to a user’s current bookings or reservation history.
 ![My Booking list ](static/images/my_booking.png)

-Log In / Register: A login or registration page to access user accounts.
-Main Section (Travel Destinations):

 ## More Info :
 Links to a page displaying more information i.e Things to do , Local Food , Culture about each destination which feature can give user to research more about the destination they want to explore.